 Travis is an Account Manager and Tactical Projects Leader.
 After graduating from Southern Illinois University Edwardsville with a degree in Mass Communication, he began a successful career with the Boy Scouts of America.
 After 8 years he moved back to his hometown of Quincy, IL to become the Executive Director for the Historic Quincy Business District (now known as The District).
 Under Travis’ leadership, the organization grew membership by over 40%, increased revenue, strengthened community relations, went through a rebranding campaign and saw many advances in technology and innovation.
 He loves Main Street and believes the 4-Point approach will work in any community.
 When he joined the team he pushed us to build Maestro to solve issues that Main Streets are facing.

 Ben joined Rokusek as a Software Engineer in 2012 and heads up our programming department.
 With an admittedly skewed world view and a voracious curiosity about all things tech, Ben’s days (and often nights) are full of exploration and code.
-Ben joined the District’s Board in 2017 and is currently serving as Treasurer.
-In 2017, he sat on the District’s SSA renewal committee, whose purpose was to secure funding for the organization for the next 10 years.
-Ben is the chair of the District’s branding/marketing committee, serves on the parking committee, and is also on the steering and marketing committees for Q-Fest, Quincy’s largest arts/music festival.
+Ben joined The District’s Board in 2017, served as Treasurer in 2018, and briefly served as Vice President in 2019 before winning a seat on city council.
+In 2017, he sat on The District’s SSA renewal committee, whose purpose was to secure funding for the organization for the next 10 years.
+Ben is the chair of The District’s branding/marketing committee, serves on the parking committee, and has also served on the steering and marketing committees for Q-Fest, Quincy’s largest arts/music festival.
 Ben has been a resident of downtown Quincy for 5 years and hopes to become a property owner in the future.
 On weekends where Ben isn’t volunteering for whichever event is taking place, you’ll find him picking up trash, shopping, or eating downtown.

 Ryan’s love of computers started with his Grandma who was in charge of technology for a library system.
 She bought him his first computer where he learned how to use Photoshop and Illustrator.
 After attending a vocational school for graphic design during high school, Ryan was accepted to Robert Morris College and earned his BS in graphic design.
 With a few years of experience, he moved to Quincy and took a job at Doyle Manufacturing.
 During his time with Doyle, Ryan helped move technology forward in the company and wrote their first inventory control system.
 Ryan’s favorite thing about downtown is the eclectic mix of shops.
 “You never know what kind of old, odd, and interesting things you are going to find!” he says.
 Ryan is part of our programming team, working hard to make Maestro better for each and every customer.